amah/async/documentation.md

 }
 {% endhighlight %}

+Similarly to callback objects, asynchronous functions has general a form that take a general form of callback which accepts N results, and M parameters.
+In pseudo java language, it looks like:
+{% highlight java %}
+public interface Function\[N\]\[M\]Async<T1,T2,...,TM, R1, ..., RN>{
+	public void apply(Callback<R1, ..., RN> k, T1 t1, T2 t2, ... , TN tn);
+}
+{% endhighlight %}

-The `apply()` asynchronous method has no return value and do not declare any Exception as both are supposed to be routed to the callback object.
+The `apply()` method has no return value and do not declare any Exception as both are supposed to be routed to the callback object.
 Passing the callback as first parameter is a design choice to use a distinctive place to let opportunity to have variable length arguments.
 The intention is also to discourage the use of inner class implementation of callback interface with the temptation to include in application logic.

-The asynchronous code template give some guidelines to code asynchronous functions
+Here is an example of an asynchronous function implementation that run it business logic in a separate thread.

 {% highlight java %}
+import com.ning.http.client.*;
+import java.util.concurrent.Future;

+new FunctionAsync<>{
-public void operation(Callback<R> k, P p){
+	public void apply(Callback<R> k, String url){
 	  try{

-    // Application logic here
-    R result = // some result value k.completed(result)
-  } catch(Throwable t){ k.error(t) }
+		AsyncHttpClient asyncHttpClient = new AsyncHttpClient();
+		asyncHttpClient.prepareGet(url)
+		 .execute(new AsyncCompletionHandler<Response>(){
+		    @Override
+		    public Response onCompleted(Response response){
+			    k.completed(response.); // (1)
+		        return response;
 		    }
+		    @Override
+		    public void onThrowable(Throwable t){
+		    	k.error(t); // (2)
+		    }
+		});

+	  } catch(Throwable t){ k.error(t); } // (3)
+	}
+}
 {% endhighlight %}

+(1): the call to the completion method cannot be made at the tail position because the async-http-client requires a return value.

+(2): The exception is just reported to the callback object

-It is not advisable to catch `Throwable` but here the asynchronous call contract do not allow exception to be thrown the the calling thread.
+(3): It is not advisable to catch `Throwable` but here the asynchronous call contract do not allow exception to be thrown the the calling thread.

-As you may mention in previous examples, the same name 'k' is used for all callback parameters to take advantage of variable shadowing effect to avoid to have more than one callback object visible from asynchronous functions scope.
-Most of time, the asynchronous function completion have to be notified to the closest callback object visible from the execution context.
+As you may mention in previous examples, the same name 'k' is used for all callback parameters.
+That is intentional to take advantage of variable shadowing effect to avoid confusion when more than one callback object is visible from asynchronous functions scope typically when they are coded as inner class function or lambda expression.
+Most of time, the callback to be notified is the closest one visible from the asynchronous function code.

 {% highlight java %}
-// sample here

 {% endhighlight %}

-#### Asynchronous tail call optimization
+#### Nested asynchronous call
-Asynchronous operation may call another asynchronous operation in a way that match rules stated above.
+Nested call to an asynchronous function must be done without breaking the asynchrony contract especially the fact that the callback must be notified exactly one time.

+As a general guideline, the callback object must be passed to the nested asynchronous function at tail position:

 {% highlight java %}
-public void operation(Callback<R> k, P p){
+public void apply(Callback<R> k, P p){
   try{
-    // Do some processing with your parameter p anotherOperation(k, p, ...)
+    // Do some processing with your parameter p other.apply(k, p);
   } catch(Throwable t){ k.error(t) }
 }
 {% endhighlight %}

-In The callback object is delegated to the `anotherOperation()` which will take the responsability to call methods on the callback object which means the value returned asynchronously to the initial caller is one provided by ̀anotherOperation()̀.
-The try/catch is needed to report any exception that occurs in the operation proper code.
+In The callback object is delegated to the `other.apply(k, p)` which will take the responsibility to call methods on the callback object.
+The `try-catch` is needed to report the callback object any exception that occurs in the initial asynchronous method before delegation the `other` asynchronous function.
-The call to the nested asynchronous operation is the last instruction (tail call actualy) to make sure only one error is reported to the callback object.
-In fact the nested asynchronous operation is at tail call is a tail call that mey occured before the call of `anotherOperation()`

-#### Asynchronous control of flow
-Asynchronous control of flow refers to combination patterns of asynchronous functions which are building blocs for asynchronous programming model.
-They are implemented through callback objects where execution path decision is made when `completed()` or `error()` methods are invoked. async4j provides implementation of basics controls that are asynchronous equivalent of synchronous controls such as pipe, if-then-else, try-catch-finally, loops.
-These built-in controls are generally sufficient to build complex asynchronous programs, but it is still possible to implement specific controls that match your requirement if needed.

 #### Callback hierarchy